 Finally, in the beginning of 1995, I had a half year sabbatical in the Holy Land, and while doing a three month renewal course in the Scriptures, I made a special study of John's Gospel.
-I pursued my reading -- especially the new book by Barnhardt, Good

-Wine, Peter Ellis' The Genius of John, and John Robinson's The Priority of John.

-I made it a point to visit as many places the Gospel refers to as I could.
+I pursued my reading -- especially the new book by Barnhardt, Good Wine, Peter Ellis' The Genius of John, and John Robinson's The Priority of John, and I made it a point to visit as many places the Gospel refers to as I could.
 I walked in Jericho, not far from where John baptized in the Jordan, and I could see across to where Jesus might have stayed in "Bethany across the Jordan."
 I visited Jacob's well and the valley on the way to Nazareth where Jesus might have walked on the way to meeting the Samaritan woman.
-I climbed the hill beside the Sea of Galilee and up into the region of Caesarea Philippi where Jesus ministered before deciding to come to Jerusalem.
-I visited Lazarus' house and tomb (now a church) where Jesus stayed when he came to Jerusalem.
-I spent time at the Mount of Olives where Our Lord likely taught his disciples.
+I visited the hill beside the Sea of Galilee and up in the region of Caesarea Philippi where Jesus ministered before deciding to come to Jerusalem.
+And I visited Lazarus' house and tomb (now a church) where Jesus stayed when he came to Jerusalem, and the Mount of Olives where he likely taught his disciples.
 Nothing can replace personal experience, it seemed.

-Against this background, Robinson's argument intrigued me.
-He had come to the conclusion that the Fourth Gospel was more reliable historically than the Synoptic Gospels: Matthew, Mark, and Luke.
-Since his view had recently gained support it finally motivated me to write down my thesis when I returned from Israel.
-Robinson showed how John the Baptist's influence on Jesus' early ministry likely motivated his cleansing of the temple (Jn 2:13-25).
-Robinson argued that there was a real historical conflict that led Jesus to avoid Jerusalem during the Passover of the Multiplication of the Loaves (John 6).

-Further, it took a clear decision to face death which led Jesus to take his case to Jerusalem on the Feast of Tabernacles that followed (John 7).
-Hemust have been aware of the danger of raising Lazarus from the dead which brought about his condemnation amonth before the actual crucifixion (a stipulation of the law for the Sanhedrin for most capital punishment cases).
+Against this background, Robinson's intriguing argument that the Fourth Gospel was more reliable historically than the Synoptics, which has recently gained some support, finally motivated me to write down my thesis when I returned from Israel.
+Robinson showed how John the Baptist's influence on Jesus' early ministry likely motivated his cleansing of the temple in Jn 2:13-25.
+He argued that there was a real historical conflict that led Jesus to avoid Jerusalem during the Passover of the Multiplication of the Loaves (Jn 6), and it took a clear decision to face death that led Jesus to take his case to Jerusalem on the Feast of Tabernacles that followed (Jn 7).
+And he showed the importance of the raising of Lazarus in bringing about Jesus' condemnation a month before the actual crucifixion (a stipulation of the law for the Sanhedrin for most capital punishment cases).
 The Gospel became very real, as well as the challenge to believers to remain faithful despite the threat to their lives.

 This was no mere interior faith development, but a courageous commitment of love and faith at the risk of one's life.
 John was more than a theoretician about spiritual growth.
-He was a person of wisdom and experience who had gone through the trials of remaining with Jesus himself while situating spiritual growth in the midst of dangerous political realities.
+He was a person of wisdom and experience who had gone through the trials of remaining with Jesus himself and was situating spiritual growth in the midst of dangerous political realities.
 I became more than ever convinced that this realistic perspective of the Gospel was very relevant to our situation today.
-So much contemporary writing is about spirituality as selfdiscovery and self-development.
+So much contemporary writing is about spirituality as self discovery and self development.
 Realistic interpersonal commitment in community is absent from all but the South American Liberation spirituality.
 The writer of the Fourth Gospel has a very realistic perspective.
 True faith is shown by commitment to God-given community, first by Jesus' commitment to Israel despite its putting him to death, and then by the permanent commitment of believers to the Johannine community (by committed love), when many had left.
-Spirituality was a matter not just of personal development, but of committed love, even in the face of political opposition.
+Spirituality was a matter of committed love, not just self-development, even in the face of political opposition.